Habib16051/HuoAgroFarm/README.md

 5. Automatic pdf Download Option available
 6. Sending Email Option Added
 7. Tailwind Integration with Django
-8. streamlit application integrated with Django
+8. Streamlit application integrated with Django
 9. Used Postgresql database to make the website more robust and rapidly accessible
 10. Initial Internationalization (i18n) and Localizatin(l10n) is added for the testing purpsoe